 - Redirect the user’s browser to the URL specified in redirect_uri (in STEP 2) and the this response contains the access token.
 Authorization Server also passes the state parameter without change along with following information –

 - access_token – Client uses this is the token in further calls to the actual resource.
+This token is passed in URI hash fragment (#).
+It’s to note that, this parameter will not be passed as query parameter.

 - token_type – with value Bearer